Every backpacker knows that the best way of eating well on the trail is to have prepared dehydrated meals.

 Alpine Aire is another brand that offers a pretty large range of dehydrated meals.
 Their website is very well designed and allows you to sort through varieties by diet needs.
 You’ll find vegetarian and gluten-free options as well.
 Also, Alpine Aire doesn’t just stop at food.
 You’ll also find breakfast items, desserts, appetizers like guacamole and hummus, along with a number of snacks.
 They even have dehydrated green smoothies!
 If you have dietary restrictions or really value eating meals with natural ingredients then Alpine Aire is a must-try brand.

-Some good flavors to start off with are the Forever Young Mac & Cheese, Veggie Burrito Bowl, and the Mountain Chili.
+Some good flavors to start off with are the Alpine Forever Young Mac & Cheese Freeze-Dried/Dehydrated Entrée Meal Pouch, Just-add-Water, 2-Servings per Pouch, 19g of Protein per Serving, Veggie Burrito Bowl, and the Alpine Mountain Chili Freeze-Dried/Dehydrated Entrée Meal Pouch, Just-add-Water, 2-Servings per Pouch, Gluten-Free, 21g of Protein per Serving.
 Most of what Alpine Aire offers comes in packets, though some flavors (like the Mountain Chili) also come in cans.
 You can expect to pay about $8.50 for a main course meal.

 Backpacker’s Pantry offers a nice selection of dehydrated meals, including some very unique flavors like Chana Masala and Chicken Picatta with Tagliatelle Pasta.
 If you have adventurous taste and are tired of the usual chili or noodle options, you’ll really like what Backpacker’s Pantry has to offer.